WhiteN9/starter-restaurant-reservation/User-story-02.md

-Use formatDate and formatTime to format the returned UTC from the database Do we need to format phone number
+Use formatDate and formatTime to format the returned UTC from the database Do we need to format phone number?
+Maybe later